The Sound of Music, 1965

 The film of the phenomenally successful Rodgers and Hammerstein musical was shot on lots of real locations around Salzburg, Austria, though plenty more were recreated in the 20th Century-Fox studios in Hollywood.

 The opening aerial shots are Salzburg’s glorious Lake District, the Salzkammergut.
-The castles you can see are Fuchsl, 12 miles east of Salzburg on the Fuchslee, clearest of the Salzkammergut lakes, and Schloss Anif, off E55 a few miles south of Salzburg.
+The castles you can see are Kloster Höglwörth, an old monastery on a peninsula in Höglwörther See; and Schloss Anif, off E55 a few miles south of Salzburg.

-The mountain, atop which Maria (Julie Andrews) makes her first twirling appearance, is Mellweg, near the Bavarian village of Schellenberg, about six miles from Salzburg.
+The mountain, atop which Maria (Julie Andrews) makes her first twirling appearance, is Mehlweg, near the Bavarian village of Markt Schellenberg, about six miles from Salzburg.
 Don’t be too disappointed – the birch trees and the babbling brook were added for the movie.

 The Sound of Music filming location: Maria’s abbey: Nonnberg Abbey, Nonnberg Gasse, Salzburg, Austria